lucasnad27/about-me/src/data/blog/production-quality-application-backtest-results/index.md

 published: true
 ---

+> This episode is part of an on-going series.
+If you'd like to understand some of the context around this article, please see this [introduction episode](/blog/aws-python-trading-bot-intro/).

 In this episode, we'll explain _how_ we are building our trading bot.
 We'll cover...
 - organizing & storing our code
 - what our data "sandbox" looks like